 06 Dec German kitchen

-The concept of ”German kitchen” is extremely wide, because there are a lot of regional foods and manners.
-There are old-fashioned taverns, more than 200 star-rated restaurants and everything in-between which offer something for everyone in the country.
+The concept of ”German kitchen” is extremely wide, since there are a lot of regional foods and manners.
+There are old-fashioned taverns, more than 200 highly rated restaurants and everything in-between thus the country offers a bit of anything to everyone.
 The specialty of the northern part of the country is fish.
 In the region called “Old Land” (Altes Land), located in Lower Saxony and Hamburg, the local inhabitants enjoy the fruits from the orchards.
 In eastern Germany, potato dumplings are a great delicacy.
 In the Rhineland, you can make yourself familiar with the Sauerbraten, which is a kind of pot roast.
 In the south, you can enjoy of egg noodles and sweet treats.
 Almost everywhere in the country, the humble asparagus is eaten between mid-April and late June.

 German food culture

-Germans drink typically something hot in the morning, for example coffee, tea or cocoa.
-With it is usually eaten bread with various spreads and toppings, such as butter, margarine, marmalade, honey, quark, sausage and cheese.
-It is also usual to drink a glass of juice and eat a boiled egg.
-Especially younger people like to eat cereals, and also Müsli (a mixture of cereal flakes, nuts, dried fruit and other ingredients) is very popular.
-It is mixed with yogurt or milk and often topped with fresh fruit.
+Germans tend to drink something hot in the morning, for example coffee, tea or cocoa.
+Accompanying the drink there is usually bread with various spreads and toppings, such as butter, margarine, marmalade, honey, quark, sausage or cheese.
+It is also normal to drink a glass of juice and eat a boiled egg.
+Especially younger people like to eat cereals, and Müsli (a mixture of cereal flakes, nuts, dried fruit and other ingredients) is also very popular.
+It is mixed with yogurt or milk, and often topped with fresh fruit.

 Grosse Pause (great recess) / Zweites Frühstück (second breakfast) / Pausenbrot (recess bread)